auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - `a0_isManagementError`
 - `a0_isAuthenticationError`

-## Method signatures changed
+## Method Signatures Changed

 ### Authentication client

 #### Errors

 The methods of the Authentication API client now only yield errors of type `AuthenticationError`.
-The underlying error (if any) is available via the `cause: Error?` property of the `AuthenticationError`.
+The underlying error (if any) is available via the `cause: Error?` property of the `AuthenticationError` value.

 <details>
   <summary>Before</summary>